 I. Reliability Fundamentals has 25 questions, whereas the old BoK I. Reliability Management had only 19 questions.
 The new BoK added more topics with emphasis on leadership and the increase in the number of questions suggests an increase in relative importance.

 II.
 Risk Management has 25 questions.
 The old BoK did not have a similar section and include some of the topics in a few different areas of the BoK.
-Obviously, risk management is now important and includes the most new concepts and topics.
+Obviously, risk management is now important and includes many new concepts and topics.
 This one may be difficult to deal with as different industries have different risk management practices and to some extent terminology.
-The ISO standards provides some commonality yet there are numerous ISO and other international standards dealing with risk management and they are not consistent.
+The ISO standards provide some commonality yet there are numerous ISO and other international standards dealing with risk management and they are not consistent.

 III.
 Probability and Statistics for Reliability with 35 questions remains a major element of the exam.
 This is the area with the highest potential for calculation based questions (which many struggle with during the exam).
 Overall though there are fewer questions as the old data management (18 questions) in now in this group of topics and the old prob and stats group had 25 questions.
 The shift from 43 to 35 questions is pretty big and may signal a reduction in math skills, which is a shame.

 IV.
-Reliability Planning, Testing, and Modeling with 35 questions decreases the emphasis on this area given the old BoK had two groups with a combined total of 46 questions.
+Reliability Planning, Testing, and Modeling with 35 questions decrease the emphasis on this area given the old BoK had two groups with a combined total of 46 questions.
 This area is a mix of techniques and methods for testing, plus plenty of math.
 Again, does this suggest a reduction in the need for math skills?

-V. Lifecycle Reliability with 30 questions also shows a decrease in questions when comparing the previous two top level groups which had a combined 42 questions.
+V. Lifecycle Reliability with 30 questions also shows a decrease in questions when comparing the previous two top-level groups which had a combined 42 questions.
 This is the biggest relative drop.